 Mr R.E.L.
-Beere was the first person, on March 16th, 1935, to pass the UK driving test; and the cost of the driving test was seven shillings and sixpence ( about £25 today)
+Beere was the first person, on March 16th, 1935, to pass the UK driving test; the cost of the driving test was seven shillings and sixpence ( about £25 today)

-The driving test has been with us ever since it was last suspended, which always been unfortunate, ever since, for nervous learners!
+The driving test has been with us ever since it was last suspended, which has always been unfortunate, ever since, for nervous learners!
 But the only person who doesn’t need a driving licence, trained as a driver and mechanic during the Second World War, is the Queen.

 Let’s Celebrate with a few Driving-test Disaster Stories and Facts!

-A University student passed her driving test in about her 5th attempt.
+A University student passed her driving test on about her 5th attempt.
 She drove straight over a full-size roundabout and knowing that she had failed her driving test, at the very start, felt awful while completing her whole test.

 A car leaving a test centre pulled straight onto the road and crashed into an oncoming vehicle.
 This candidate might have been very nervous.